Thank you for your interest in GWI. Our Caroline Spurgeon Centenary Fellowship is now open. Click here to download the application.

 Who can apply?

-- GWI fellowships and grants are open free of charge to women PhD candidates only who are members of GWI, either through a national federation or association or through independent membership.
+- GWI fellowships and grants are open free of charge to women PhD candidates who are members of GWI, either through a national federation or association or through independent membership.
 Proof of current membership must be provided with the application.

 - GWI fellowships and grants are open to non-member PhD candidates only providing they pay an administration fee of CHF 50 for women in developing countries and CHF 100 for women in industrialised countries.